-The means of control of the legislative on the executive are the following: interpellations, the written and oral questions, the commissions of inquiry and of control, the motion of censure exercised by the National Assembly within the conditions provided for in Article 63 of this Constitution.
+The means of control of the legislative on the executive are the following: interpellations, the written and oral questions, the commissions of inquiry and of control, the motion of censure exercised by the National Assembly within the conditions provided for in Article 64 of this Constitution.

-One meeting per week is reserved to the questions of the Deputies and to the responses of the members of the Government.
+One meeting per week is reserved to the questions of the parliamentarians and to the responses of members of the Government.
+The questions on current [matters] may be made the object of interpellations of the Government, even during the extraordinary sessions of the Parliament.